Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 Our involvement in the Bulan project started in 2024 when we were appointed as lead engineering consultant for PMSE.
 In this role, we’re providing comprehensive owner’s engineer services to deliver a bankable feasibility study, robust preliminary design and ready-to-issue tender documents – laying the groundwork for successful execution and construction of the project.

 Feasibility assessment has involved site suitability surveys, solar resource assessment, detailed energy yield modelling and system sizing assessment to ensure the project’s technical and commercial viability.
-This stage of the project has also looked at the subsea cable route, landing points and site logistics challenges, including marine imports.
+This stage of the project has also looked at the subsea cable route, landing points and site logistics requirements, including marine imports.

 This early-stage work lays the foundation for a technically robust and bankable project, aligning with the import requirements set by EMA.